Client Retention and Customer Loyalty

 It’s probably one of the hardest things to accept, but not every client will be the right match for your agency – and that’s okay.
 Regardless of the outcome, try to give them a great sendoff, graciously thank them for their business (every client still is a good source of referral business!) and if appropriate, invite them to join your loyalty/rewards programme.

-Part 4: How to show your clients appreciation
+4: How to show your clients appreciation

 1: Ask them good questions.

-Do be frank, but respectful.
+Be frank, but respectful.

 Do surface topics they may not have considered before.

 Do aim to provoke thought and different perspectives.